Personal Branding Strategies for Authors

-- Bio versions: create several versions of your bio that you will use for different purposes including a professional bio, a casual bio, a version for your book jacket, for social media, a speaker bio, and a media bio.
-Track where these are posted and check-in often to ensure that they don’t get stale.
+- Bio versions: create several versions of your bio that you will use for different purposes, including a professional bio, a casual bio, a version for your book jacket, social media, a speaker bio, and a media bio.
+Track where these are posted and check in often to ensure that they don’t get stale.
 Also, make sure to update them with your latest successes (impressive appearances, awards, associations, and more).
-Your bio is your introduction to your potential audience, make sure it represents you in the best way possible.
+Your bio is your introduction to your potential audience; make sure it represents you in the best way possible.

-Are you committed to you?
-It’s time to stake your claim, establish your authority, build your online identity, and develop a personal style that is not only memorable, but also trustworthy.
+Are you committed to yourself?
+It’s time to stake your claim, establish your authority, build your online identity, and develop a personal style that is not only memorable but also trustworthy.
 It’s time to create a personal brand that will legitimize your presence in your industry and turn one-time readers into loyal followers.

 Dream it.
 Believe it.
 Commit.

 Commit to the daily grind.
 Commit to picking yourself up and starting over again and again.
 Commit to the inevitable course correction that’s needed to reach your goals because no plan is ever perfect or static—just remember to keep your eye on your future success, and you will get there.
 I promise.

 My favorite side effect of a well-developed brand is the aphrodisiac of confidence-building.
 A personal brand is the best confidence builder I’ve ever witnessed.
 As your message and brand begin to take shape and “it” begins to feel real, you will feel a sense of validation and pride that is absolutely contagious.

 Trust that you are worthy of speaking your truth, and trust that your truth is valuable and needed.
 Like all other skill sets, it’s okay to take one step at a time.
 You are worthy of this time investment.
 Start small, but know you can grow your author power into a powerful, life-changing, earth-shaking brand.